Danver Chandler

 My personal odyssey into culture work for spirituality began in the Bible belt, where I was born into a Christian household.
 At home at the dinner table I was taught hermeneutics by my father.
 And my childhood days were spent proselytizing locally in the DFW area of Texas.

 In college I enrolled in religious courses focused on the spread of Christianity across Africa, and more Biblical hermeneutics.

 In my early twenties I enrolled in religious courses taught from a non-denominational church.
 The catalyst for my departure from the Christian religion came after a proselytizing trip to the Caribbean, where I visited orphanages and spoke to locals in Jamaica.
-My heart broke at the anti-intellectualism under what I was doing there.
+My heart broke at the anti-intellectualism under what I was doing there, and the pulpit topics that came soon after.

 When I returned to the United States I had to reckon with the fact that I’d learned something incredibly precious, but it had been delivered unethically.
 It was manipulative, and not what spirituality was supposed to be about.